all-of-us/workbench/public-ui/README.md

 # All of Us Workbench Public UI -- aka Databrowser

+**Warning**: This directory is in the process of being migrated to https://github.com/all-of-us/data-browser.
+New development should happen in the new repository, or be applied to both locations.

 The Public UI is an Angular app in TypeScript.
 For an intro to Angular, see [the tutorial](https://angular.io/docs/ts/latest/tutorial/).